Otto Beckmann: Work

 The comprehensive and manifold art work by Otto Beckmann took place in the broad field between mystics and algorithms.
 It comprises paintings and sculptures as well as new forms of expression like abstract films and imaginary architecture (1966).

 In 1966, he founded ars intermedia in cooperation with scientists of the Technical University Vienna.
 Among the members were Alfred Grassl, Oskar Beckmann and Gerd Koepf.
 The group was active until 1980.

 Otto Beckmann participated in the international symposium on computer art in Zagreb and is regarded as “one of the pioneers of media and computer art” (Peter Weibel).

 Otto Beckmann's works are in the Albertina, Vienna; the Austrian Federal Ministry of Education; the State Museum of Lower Austria, MUSA Vienna; Neue Gallerie Graz; Kunsthalle Bremen, Germany, ZKM Karlsruhe, Germany; as well as numerous private collections.
 Beckmann created a great number of mosaics on Vienna residential buildings as well as windows and doors in sacred buildings by Robert Kramreiter.

 In 2005 the Archiv Otto Beckmann was founded by his son Richard.

+Today the artist is mainly known for his works as a pioneer of computer art in the 1960s and 1970s.

+Exhibitions

+Otto Beckmann took part in historically significant exhibitions in the history of computer art.